dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 <!--TODO: Add to pelican readable origin-->

-## Setting up our software environment
+## Setting up our software environment - Optional
 Before we can begin mapping our reads, we need to setup our software environment to run Dorado.
 We are going to setup our environment using an Apptainer container.

 1. First, let's login to our CHTC Account